floriangoetting/json-tag-test-app-android/README.md

 #### sessionTimeoutInMinutes: Int (optional)
 This optional setting let's you configure the timeout in minutes the device needs to be in the background or inactive, to set a new session id.

-#### launchTimeoutInMinutes: Int (optional)
-The test app includes automatic tracking of Installs and Launches.
-This optional setting let's you configure the timeout in minutes the device needs to be in the background or inactive, to send a new launch event.
-When the App is launched initially, a "first_launch" event is tracked.
-For every launch after the "launchTimeoutInMinutes" a "launch" event is tracked.

 ### Tracker Methods
 ### trackEvent(eventName: String, eventType: EventType, eventData: Map<String, Any>)
 This method can be used to track an event.
 If the initialize() method had not been called yet, the event is added to a queue.

 Possible event types are:
 - VIEW
-- LIFECYCLE
 - CALLBACK
 - ERROR
 - GENERIC_ACTION